gabriel1997castro/gabriel1997castro/README.md

 -->

-👨‍💼 Currently working at NTTDATA
+👨‍💼 Currently working at Autocomplete

-:gear: Studying Mechatronics Engineering - University of Brasília
+:gear: Studying Control and Automation Engineering - University of Brasília

 :zap: Learning about backend and improving my frontend skills